 Interior barn doors are gaining in popularity, at least on this blog.
-We adore them because they have so much personality and make a relaxed style statement plus, doors with natural- wood finishes – either new or vintage – offer an additional layer of texture in a room.
-So naturally, designers have taken things a step further by painting interior barn slivers in vivid hues and black.
+We adore them because they have so much personality and make a relaxed style statement.
+These doors offer an additional layer of color in a room when painted in vivid hues and black.
 And, as we know, color sends a message.
 The primary red hue used by California architect Barbara Bestor for a single barn-slider [top] looks modern in part because it’s high gloss.
 The same color also would provide a retro vibe if, for example, it was matte and the crossbuck as the big door X motif is called, was done in a contrasting color, particularly white.

-Yellow and gray has such a contemporary feeling (though it was popular in the 1920s) that if you asked me whether a barn door might work with that scheme I could find it risky.
+Yellow and gray has such a contemporary feeling (though it was popular in the 1920s) that if you asked me whether a barn door might work with that scheme I would think it risky.
 Yet this batten door, which has a background texture like vertical siding, reads as hip to me.
 It also boasts a diagonal slash detail that works perfectly with the décor.
-What also helps it success is the acidity of the yellow combined with an industrial hinge and super sleek pull.
+What also helps it success is the acidity of the yellow combined with an industrial hinge and contemporary pencil pull.

 A crossbuck divided between a pair of doors can have a dynamic visual effect since it becomes a pair of vectors pointing towards the center.
-While the pumpkin color of these doors, which conceal a laundry area, is equally powerful, the satin finish prevents it from looking harsh.
+The pumpkin color of these doors, which conceal a laundry area, is powerful and the satin-finish paint prevents it from looking harsh.
 I’m not so much an orange person but these look fresh.

 Against a white wall, this black door, with 3 over 2 lites on top and panels below, adds transparency that gives it almost a whimsical peek-a-boo quality even though it’s the most somber non-color out there.